forcedotcom/go-soql/README.md

 1. `whereClause`: This tag is used on the struct which encapsulates the query criteria for SOQL query.
 There are no parameters for this tag.
 In the snippet above `WhereClause` member of `TestSoqlStruct` is tagged with `whereClause` to indicate that members in `TestQueryCriteria` should be considered for generating `WHERE` clause in SOQL query.
 If there are more than one field in `TestQueryCriteria` struct then they will be combined using `AND` logical operator.

 1. `orderByClause`: This tag is used on the slice of `Order` to capture the ordering of columns and sort order.
 There are no parameters for this tag.
 Clients using this library can expose `Order` struct from this library to their users if they wish to allow users of the client to control ordering of the result.

+1. `limitClause`: This tag is used on the *int that describes the limit value for SOQL query.
+There are no parameters for this tag.
+Passing `nil` here will omit the `LIMIT` clause from the generated query.
+Passing a pointer to an integer value less than zero will cause an error.

+1. `offsetClause`: This tag is used on the *int that describes the offset value for SOQL query.
+There are no parameters for this tag.
+Passing `nil` here will omit the `OFFSET` clause from the generated query.
+Passing a pointer to an integer value less than zero will cause an error.

 ### Second level tags